Finland Part two. Or I’ve got a Helsinki feeling

 It’s finally time to end this part of the history lesson.
 The Senate Square was, in fact, the last stop on our tour but I jumped ahead in our sightseeing to discuss Alexander II because of his historical importance.

-I’ll provide more of a look around Helsinki in part two.
+I’ll provide more of a look around Helsinki in “I’ve got a Helsinki feeling part two”.

 This entry was posted in Scotland and Scandinavia 2015.
 Bookmark the permalink.